Health & Wellness

 If you’ve ever had a bad cold with a lot of snot, the same appearance of that snot may be what mucus looks like in your dog’s poop.

-“Mucus is usually white to pale yellow and should warrant seeing a vet if it's more present than usual, but isn't overly alarming,” Dr. Emily Singer, VMD, an on-staff veterinarian at Fetch by The Dodo, says.
+“Mucus is usually white to pale yellow and should warrant seeing a vet if it's more present than usual, but isn't overly alarming,” Dr. Emily Singer, VMD, an on-staff veterinarian at Fetch, says.

 A little bit of mucus in your dog’s stool may be perfectly normal.
 That’s why it’s actually a good idea to keep an eye on your dog’s poop regularly.
 By knowing what’s normal for your pet, you’ll be more able to gauge when a change takes place, and something looks amiss.